Charles Albert Browne Jr.: History of Chemistry

 Browne was a close friend of Edgar Fahs Smith (1854–1928).
 In 1921, they announced the creation of a new section of the American Chemical Society, on the history of chemistry.

 In 1945, Browne donated around 450 items from his own collection to the Edgar Fahs Smith Memorial Library in the History of Chemistry, which was curated by Eva Armstrong.

 Browne served on an Advisory Committee for the University of Pennsylvania, planning for the use of resources from the Smith Collection.
 The committee proposed the creation of an annual publication on the history of chemistry.
-Browne was appointed the first editor-in-chief of Chymia, the resulting journal.
-Sadly, Browne died before its first issue appeared.
+Browne was appointed the first editor-in-chief of Chymia, the resulting journal,but died before its first issue appeared.
 He was succeeded as editor by Tenney L. Davis (1890–1949), who edited the first two issues.

 One of the first articles in Chymia was a memorial to Browne and his contributions to the history of chemistry.